State Requirements

 Parents or the legal guardians of children attending a private school, i.e. homeschool, must submit the following information to the Commissioner of Education:

-1. a certified copy of each child’s birth certificate the first year they begin to homeschool, and
+- a certified copy of each child’s birth certificate the first year they begin to homeschool per 43-2007(3), and

-6. Items #2 through #5, above, must be submitted by the parents or guardians to the Commissioner of Education annually by July 15 after the initial date they begin to homeschool.
+- Items #2 through #5, above, should be submitted by the parents or guardians to the Commissioner of Education annually by July 15 after the initial date they begin to homeschool.

-8. Parents or guardians will need to sign a notarized release discontinuing the enrollment of their 16- or 17-year-old child should they allow that child to drop out of school prior to graduation.
+- Parents or guardians will need to sign a notarized release, Rule 13 Form C, discontinuing the enrollment of their 16- or 17-year-old child should they allow that child to drop out of school prior to graduation.
 This notice should be filed with the Department of Education in order to avoid possible truancy charges.

-9. Parents or guardians should file a notice of course completion [i.e., graduation] to the Department of Education if their graduate will remain under 18 yeas of age during a significant portion of any typical school year (Sept-May) in order to avoid possible truancy charges.
+- Parents or guardians should file a Report of Completion of Instruction, Rule 13 Form D, [i.e., graduation] to the Department of Education if their graduate will remain under 18 years of age during a significant portion of any typical school year (Sept-May) in order to avoid possible truancy charges.
 Parents may want to file the notice anyway because the state is now effectively recognizing completion of homeschool studies (i.e., graduation) as suitable for fulfilling the educational requirements of the compulsory attendance law.

 Teacher Certification: None; Section 79-1601(3).

-Student Testing/Standardized Tests: While Section 79-1601(2)-(5) gives the State Board of Education the option to adopt rules and regulations for regular achievement testing of students and visitation of schools, these would have to be arranged with the consent of the parents.
-An opinion issued by Nebraska Attorney General Robert Spire dated July 30, 1987, stated testing of students and visitations must be applied uniformly to all private schools and their students and must be arranged with the consent of the parents.
-To date, the State Board of Education has chosen not to test or visit private schools.
+Student Testing/Standardized Tests/Exempt school visitations: Prior to the adoption of LB1027, 2024, Section 79-1601(2)-(5) gave the State Board of Education the option to adopt rules and regulations for regular achievement testing of students and visitation of exempt schools, these would have to be arranged with the consent of the parents.
+Due to an opinion issued by the Nebraska Attorney General Robert Spire dated July 30, 1987, the State Board of Education chose not to test or visit private exempt schools.
+In 2024, LB1027 removed the option for state exempt school student testing or school visits.
+Rule 13 is being revised as necessary to reflect the statute changes in LB1027.

 THIS SUMMARY DOES NOT CONSTITUTE LEGAL ADVICE